 802.11r BSS Fast Transition

 The FT key hierarchy is designed to allow clients to make fast BSS transitions between APs without requiring reauthentication at every AP.
-WLAN configuration contains a new Authenticated Key Management (AKM) type called FT (Fast Transition).
+WLAN configuration contains a new Authenticated Key Management (AKM) type called Fast Transition (FT).

-For a client to move from its current AP to a target AP using the FT protocols, message exchanges are performed using one of the following methods:
+For a client to move from its current AP to a target AP using the FT protocols, message exchanges are performed using one of these methods:

 Note